 Businesses that don't have a place of business or domicile in Norway must be registered through a representative.
 The representative must have a domicile or registered business address in Norway and will be jointly responsible with you for submitting the VAT return and for paying outstanding VAT (known as ‘joint and several liability’).
 You must find your own representative.

-The obligation to register with a representative does not apply if you are domiciled in one of the following EEA states: Belgium, Denmark, Finland, France, Iceland, Italy, Malta, The Netherlands, Poland, Portugal, Slovenia, Spain, United Kingdom, Sweden, Germany, Czech Republic, Bulgaria, Estonia, Faeroe Islands, Greenland, Greece, Croatia, Cyprus, Latvia, Lithuania, Romania, Slovakia and Hungary.
+The obligation to register with a representative does not apply if you are domiciled in one of the following EEA states: Austria, Belgium, Denmark, Finland, France, Iceland, Irland, Italy, Luxembourg, Malta, The Netherlands, Poland, Portugal, Slovenia, Spain, United Kingdom, Sweden, Germany, Czech Republic, Bulgaria, Estonia, Greece, Croatia, Cyprus, Latvia, Lithuania, Romania, Slovakia and Hungary.

 When you cease to carry out VAT liable activity in Norway, you must submit the cessation notification so that you will be deleted from the VAT Register.

 While you are registered in the VAT Register, you must submit the VAT return.
 It is therefore important that you submit a cessation notification as soon as your business stops trading in Norway.
 Remember to submit all your tax returns for VAT, even if you have no turnover during the period.

 In order to be deleted from the VAT Register, you must submit the form Coordinated register notification electronically.